Basilica Chronograph 3133 Anna Karenina

-Daily rate deviation: from -10 to +50 s / day (manufacturer information MakTime)
+Daily rate deviation: from -10 to +50 s / day (manufacturer specification MakTime)

 The Poljot 3133 movement

 Has a Russian heart, driven by Swiss precision.
 In the early 1970s, Poljot wanted to modernize the 3017 chronograph movement that had been produced to date.
-The number of pieces should increase.
-The filigree ratchet mechanism of the 3017 was to be replaced by a modern cam switch mechanism.
-The 3017 was already built on a Venus production line imported from Switzerland (Fabrique d'Ebauches Vénus SA) based on the Venus 150.
-This tried-and-tested approach should now be applied to the new chronograph (31mm) in the early 1970s.
-This time a production line was taken over by Valjoux SA (today ETA, Swatch Group) and the plant was given a somewhat stronger Russian heart (balance).
-The basis for the Russian Poljot 3133 was the Valjoux 7734 or 7733.
-The machines, plans and know-how were bought here again in a very good place.
+The number should increase.
+The filigree ratchet mechanism of the 3017 was to be replaced with a modern cam switch mechanism.
+The 3017 was already built on a production line imported from Switzerland by Venus (Fabrique d'Ebauches Vénus SA) based on the Venus 150.
+This tried and tested procedure was to come into play again in the early 1970s with the new chronograph (31mm).
+This time a production line was taken over by Valjoux SA (now ETA, Swatch Group) and the movement was given an even stronger Russian heart (balance).
+The basis for the Russian Poljot 3133 was the Valjoux 7734 resp.
+7733.
+The machines, plans and know-how were bought again in a very good place.

 History of Poljot

-This goes back to 1930.
-At that time the factory was called "First Moscow Watch Factory".
-The first movements of the new mass-produced Type-1 were made for the first time on an imported production line from the Dueber-Hampden Watch Company, Ohio.
+This goes back to the year 1930.
+At that time the factory was still called the "First Moscow Watch Factory".
+The first movements of the new Type-1 for mass production were manufactured for the first time on an imported production line of the Dueber-Hampden Watch Company, Ohio.
 By 1952, production had increased to 1.1 million watches.
 The country should be supplied with good watches.
 The military and science needed more precise clocks.
 In 1964 the name of the factory was changed to Poljot (flight).
-In addition to necessity, the watch industry was also a showcase project in the Soviet Union and Poljot became the greatest success.
-Other plants such as the alarm plant Poljot 2612 and many more were produced.
-In 1990 the state of production was 5 million watches a year.
-Hundreds of employees made this possible.
+The watch industry was not only a necessity but also a showcase project in the Soviet Union and Poljot became the greatest success.
+Other works such as the alarm plant Poljot 2612 and many more were produced.
+In 1990 the production level was 5 million watches a year.
+Hundreds of employees made this achievement possible.
 In 2004 Poljot had to go bankrupt despite a long and proud history.
-At that time, many highly qualified employees lost their jobs.
+Many highly qualified employees lost their jobs at that time.

 Expiry after purchase

-The watch will be checked by our watchmaker for at least 1 day.
-Many of our watches are New Old Stock, so the watches are measured by our watchmaker on the time scale and adjusted if necessary.
-Please be patient that these watches are not dispatched on the same day.
+The watch is checked by our watchmaker for at least 1 day.
+Many of our watches are New Old Stock, so our watchmaker measures the watches on the timing machine and adjusts them if necessary.
+So please be patient that these watches are not dispatched on the same day.

-We have been specializing in the repair of Russian clocks and watch movements for over 25 years.
-In our fully equipped workshop, everything can be serviced, repaired or repaired around the clock by one of our watchmakers.
+We have specialized in the repair of Russian clocks and movements for over 25 years.
+In our fully equipped workshop, everything can be serviced, repaired or repaired around your clock by one of our watchmakers.